MicrosoftDocs/msteams-docs/msteams-platform/tabs/tabs-link-unfurling.md

 * The Collaborative Stage View surfaces the originating chat or thread from where it was invoked and helps the users to engage with content and conversation side-by-side.

-The following is an example of the modal experience for a deep link Stage View within the main Teams window:
+The following image is an example of the modal experience for a deep link Stage View within the main Teams window:

 :::image type="content" source="../assets/images/tab-images/invoke-stage-view-deep-link.png" alt-text="Screenshot shows the invoke Stage View through deep link.":::